shoui520/shoui520.github.io/docs/shouimethod.md

 *Extensive reading* is where you just read "for enjoyment".

 As a rule of thumb, I did something along the lines of a half intensive, half extensive reading strategy.
-To further my understanding, I made sure I had access to good Yomichan dictionaries, and searched online for things I was extremely struggling with.
+To further my understanding, I made sure I had access to [good Yomichan dictionaries](#yomitan-setup-beginners), and searched online for things I was extremely struggling with.
 Sometimes, it is tempting to put things into machine translation, but I found that this creates the illusion that you "learned" what a previously difficult structure means, rather than actually building the foundation for you to understand intuitively how things came to be, so it's counterproductive for our goal.
 Always try to decipher texts entirely on your own!
 This also makes use of AI kind of pointless / also cements the illusion of learning.

+I will admit, I did not have a concrete daily reading goal in the beginning.
+This, I feel, really hindered my progress.
+Since I would just "read" until I felt like stopping.
+If I could go back I would tell myself to set a character count goal.
+This amount would vary based on how good at reading you already are.

 ### Shoui method stage 1 — mining